sandiemann/clarc-cli/README.md

   --help                Show this message and exit.

 Commands:
-  fetch   fetch the archived entries '--all' or by '--key' ${key}
+  fetch   fetch the archived entries --all or by --key ${key}
-  init    initialize the database. remove  remove an archived entry by specefic --key' ${key}
+  init    initialize the database. remove  remove an archived entry by specefic --key ${key}
   upsert  update on duplicate key else insert a new entry to db
 ```